rorzen/Github-Wiki-to-Gitbook/README.md

 * [[Page 4]]
 ```

-The name of your wiki pages mustn't contain special characters like "?" ou "(".
+The name of your wiki pages mustn't contain special characters like "?" ou "(" and all internal links in the pages must be written like that : \[\[internal link\]\].

 [Gitbook reference manual](https://toolchain.gitbook.com)